 Vascular access refers to the delivery of fluids and medication through the bloodstream.
 When vascular access is required for longer periods of time, it may become problematic to continue placing new IV’s.
 Central lines — thin tubes inserted into veins for repeated vascular access — are then used.
 There are many types of central lines, but one that is commonly used is the PICC (Peripherally Inserted Central Catheter).

 Premature babies, children and adults can have PICC lines to treat a number of different of different medical conditions.
 Anyone that needs long-term IV treatment, medications, nutrition, and for frequent blood draws may require a PICC line.

 You can have a PICC line for weeks, months, or years depending on your treatment.
 Your medical provider will determine this duration.

 It is important because it provides an efficient means for those who require chemotherapy, intravenous medication or fluids for a long period.
 It is also used when one requires frequent blood sampling.

-You can shower, but you must keep your PICC insertion site sealed off from water access.
-Emily recommends her go-to covering, Nistaa Waterproof Transparent Barrier, for showering!
+You can shower, but youmustkeep your PICC insertion site sealed off from water access.
+Emily recommends the Mighty Well H₂O Shield™ for showering!
 Bathing is recommended over showering because it reduces the risk of water getting near the insertion site.
 Get more information from Emily about showering with your PICC.

 Yes, of course!
-For protective and sleek wear, check out our antimicrobial, moisture wicking PICCPerfect PICC line covers!
-Not to mention, they are four-way stretch, machine washable, made in the USA, and recommended by PICC nurses all around the world!
-You won’t want to miss the Top 5 Reasons Why People Love Their PICCPerfect PICC Line Sleeve here.
+For protective and sleek wear, check out our antimicrobial, moisture wicking PICCPerfect® PICC Line Covers!
+Not to mention, they are four-way stretch, machine washable, and recommended by PICC nurses all around the world!
+You won’t want to miss the Top 5 Reasons Why People Love Their PICCPerfect® PICC Line Cover here.

 This document was made in part with the PICC team from Tufts Floating Children’s Hospital.